top of page

 7.png

-7- Everyone is enjoying the cupcake and Lily had a stressless experience ordering the cupcakes.
+7- Everyone enjoyed the cupcake and she had a stressless experience

 8.png

-8- People are asking Lily where she got the cupcakes from.
-She shares her experience about Toronto cupcake with others.
+8- Lily shares her experience about Toronto cupcake with others.

 To improve the Information Architecture, we conducted open card sorting with 10 participants.